CrazyGeG/Text-Analysis/README.md

 # For scraping 125 The polar express movie reviews from IMDB website and save in a csv file, run:
 scrape.py

+# Use imdb.csv.zip file to train and evaluate the model